gsm1011/hadoop.admin/manuscript/chapter6.md

 we can check the memory usage, threads, classes, summary of JVM and details of MBeans.

-Check the memory of the daemon by clicking on the “Memory” tab of the jconsole window and we will get a window similar to Figure [fig:heap.usage.window].
+Check the memory of the daemon by clicking on the "Memory" tab of the jconsole window and we will get a window similar to Figure [fig:heap.usage.window].